stefanofa/awesome/TOPICS.md

 *   [zed-industries/zed](https://github.com/zed-industries/zed) - Code at the speed of thought – Zed is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter.

-## text-editor

-*   [zed-industries/zed](https://github.com/zed-industries/zed) - Code at the speed of thought – Zed is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter.

-*   [Doist/typist](https://github.com/Doist/typist) - The mighty Tiptap-based rich-text editor that powers Doist products.

-*   [ianstormtaylor/slate](https://github.com/ianstormtaylor/slate) - A completely customizable framework for building rich text editors.
-(Currently in beta.)

 ## debugging-tool

 *   [ProxymanApp/Proxyman](https://github.com/ProxymanApp/Proxyman) - The best-in-class HTTP Debugger for macOS.
 Capture HTTP/HTTPS from macOS, iOS, Android with a few clicks ✅